AresMUSH/aresmush/game/plugins/fs3combat/help/org.md

 - main
 plugin: fs3combat
 ---
 This is a quick reference for combat organizer commands.
-For more details on FS3, see the game wiki or `help combat`.
+For more details on FS3, see `help combat`.

 `combat/start [<mock or real>]` - Starts a combat (default real).
 `combat/stop <combat #>` - Stops a combat.
-`combats%xn` - Shows all combats going on.
+`combats` - Shows all combats going on.
 `combat/newturn` - Starts the first turn.

 `combat/join <list of names>=<combat #>[/<type>]